 Big Brother Vip 2022-2023, eliminated today: who was eliminated?

-BIG BROTHER VIP 2022-2023 ELIMINATED – Who was eliminated at the end of the episode of Big Brother Vip 2022-2023 broadcast today, Monday 31 October 2022, on Canale 5?
-Nominated were Pamela Prati, Antonella Fiordelisi and Nikita Pelizon.
-None of the three had to leave the House because of the televoting which in fact decreed “only” who would remain immune to the new nomination.
+BIG BROTHER VIP 2022-2023 ELIMINATED – Who was eliminated at the end of the episode of Big Brother Vip 2022-2023 broadcast today, Thursday 3 November 2022, on Canale 5?
+Nominated were Pamela Prati, George Ciupilan, Patrizia Rossetti and Carolina Marconi.
+To have to leave the Cinecittà House was … NEWS UPDATE …

 How to vote